 Summer Sessions at Vanderbilt consists of:

-Registration begins on March 25th with on-line registration, with supplemental in-person or YES registration occurring just prior to each segment of Summer Sessions.
+Registration begins on March 24th with on-line registration, with supplemental in-person registration occurring just prior to each segment of Summer Sessions.
 Students may register during the on-line registration period for any courses offered in May, 1st, 2nd, and Full Sessions.
-Students are encouraged to register for courses on-line from March 25th until the May 5th.
+Students are encouraged to register for courses on-line beginning March 24th.
 Please note some courses may be canceled because of low enrollment.
 Vanderbilt students can also conveniently ensure that their desired courses are still available by checking the on-line registration system.

 Vanderbilt students are encouraged to register for May Session classes on-line.
 This early registration helps assure placement in university classes.
 If a course is canceled, the students will be given the opportunity to register for an available course.
 Under-enrolled courses may also be canceled.
 Students will be notified of cancelations at the earliest opportunity.